 In 2007, the State of Florida enacted legislation to expand the FHCF's provision of below-market rate reinsurance to up to \$28.0 billion per season (the "2007 Florida Bill").
-In May of 2009, the Florida legislature enacted Bill No. CS/CS/CS/HB 1495 (the "2009 Bill"), which will gradually phase out \$112.0 billion in optional reinsurance coverage under the FHCF over the next five years, reducing the coverage amount to approximately \$17.0 billion.
-The 2009 Bill similarly allows the state-sponsored property insurer, Citizens, to it is estimated by the FHCF over the next five years, reducing the coverage amount to approximately \$17.0 billion.
-The 2009 Bill similarly allows the state-sponsored property insurer, Citizens, to it is estimated by the FHCF over the next five years, reducing the time that it has sufficient funds to pay its claims and expenses.
+In May of 2009, the Florida legislature enacted Bill No. CS/CS/CS/HB 1495 (the "2009 Bill"), which will gradually phase out \$12.0 billion in optional reinsurance coverage under the FHCF over the next five years, reducing the coverage amount to approximately \$17.0 billion.
+The 2009 Bill similarly allows the state-sponsored property insurer, Citizens, to raise its rates up to 10% starting in 2010 and every year thereafter, until such time that it has sufficient funds to pay its claims and expenses.
 For 2010, the approved rate increase for Citizens was approximately 5%.
-This legislation also increased the rates charged by the FHCF for certain portions of its expanded coverage, and provided for incremental staged reductions in the amount of the expanded coverage layers.
+This legislation also increased the rates charged by the FHCF for certain portions of its expanded coverage, and provided for incremental stagged reductions in the amount of the expanded coverage layers.
 This legislation may, however, take several years to have a significant effect on the private market; moreover its impact may not be sufficient to restore stability to the Florida market in light of certain trends that are adversely impacting the stability of the local market participants, such as practices and findings relating to sinkhole claims, and the statutes of limitations on alleged windstorm claims from prior accident years.